elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/data_collection_modes.md

 - [Beats](https://github.com/elastic/beats/tree/main/metricbeat/module/beat)
 - [Enterprise Search](https://github.com/elastic/beats/tree/main/x-pack/metricbeat/module/enterprisesearch)

-### Package-driven collection

-When using package-driven collection, each component in your Elastic stack is given a corresponding fleet integration.

-The elastic agents connected to fleet then using the integration data to collect metrics from each component according to its requirements.
-This is likely similar to metricbeat, but will evolve over time since the implementation of each integration can be changed without impacting user-level configuration.

 ## Logs collection

 Regardless of the metrics collection mode, logs should always be collected using filebeat.
 Filebeat ships with a module for some stack components that can be used to collect the logs for that component.